harbinzhang/goRainbow/README.md

 # Usage
 ### For Burrow
 You may check [Burrow Dockerfile](burrow/Dockerfile) for how to use goRainbow.
+Also, [Burrow Inspection](burrow/README.md) is my understanding of Burrow code.
 ### Program
 The main program is gorainbow.go
 ```